hhu-propra2-ws18/abschlussprojekt-makeitlookeasy/documentation.md

 The `CustomUserDetails` class is simply needed to use our own `User` class with spring security.

 ### PPTransaction
-The `PPTransaction` class represents a proPay transaction.
+The `PpTransaction` class represents a proPay transaction.

 ### ResolveConflict
 TODO: wright description